shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 ## Strategy: Sell on Wed a.m. and Go Away

-Based on my experiment of 100000 trials, if we have to fix our timing of selling turnips, Wednesday a.m. seems to be the best choice in terms of both expected return (around 10%) and Sharpe ratio (0.13).
+Juding from my experiment of 100000 trials, if we have to fix our timing of selling turnips to one of the 12 time slots, Wednesday a.m. seems to be the best choice both in terms of expected return (around 10%) and Sharpe ratio (0.13).
 See appendix for details.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/animal_crossing/turnip_return.png" />